brianmap72/color-palette-app/README.md

 # color-palette-app
-This is **forked** from **https://github.com/makkoncept/colorpalette**.
-Here I am using the Flask UI layout of the colorpalette repo and add in machine learning element.
+The UI of this app is **forked** from **https://github.com/makkoncept/colorpalette**.
+Here I am using the Flask UI layout of the **colorpalette** repo and add in machine learning element.
 Instead of just extracting dominat color images from user's input image using kmeans, here we use colorgram.py module for extracting the 5 dominant colors from any user input images, in addition, we find colors recommendations by using 1) GAN model to predict the next 5 harmonious colors to be used together with the image's colors 2) Colors recommendations using rules from color wheel such as complimentary colors, Pair of Triadic Colors and etc.

 ### main page
 ![main page](pic0.PNG)